· 2 min read

 To make a PFOA/PFOS reduction claim, a water filter must be able to reduce these chemicals to below the EPA healthy advisory limit of 70 parts per trillion.
 Certified products must be retested periodically and manufacturing facilities must be inspected every year, which ensures products continue to meet all requirements.

-To find products that are certified by NSF International to reduce PFOA/PFOS in drinking water, see NSF International’s certification listings.
+To find products that are certified by NSF to reduce PFOA/PFOS in drinking water, see NSF’s certification listings.